-The Nutcracker Ballet in NYC: 10 Versions of this Holiday Classic for Kids 2012
+The Nutcracker Ballet for NYC Kids: 12 Versions of the Holiday Classic

-New York City is a magical place during the holiday season, full of so many treasures for young children to discover.
+New York City is a magical place during the holidays, full of so many treasures for young children to discover.
 The classic Nutcracker ballet is one such delight, and the city offers many wonderful interpretations of this beautiful Christmas show.

 Think it might be too much for your little ones to sit through?
 Don't worry: There are lots of family- (and budget-) friendly Nutcracker productions beyond the big Balanchine ballet at Lincoln Center.
-We've rounded up ten different Nutcrackers, including offbeat or just-for-kids versions of the timeless classic, playing in NYC this season.
+We've rounded up a dozen different Nutcrackers playing in NYC this season, including offbeat and just-for-kids versions of the timeless classic.
 Many are abridged and inexpensive but still possess the charm to keep kids wide-eyed.

 The Yorkville Nutcracker – Upper East Side

-Set in New York City in 1895, Dances Patrelle's Nutcracker stars New York City Ballet principals Jennifer Ringer and Jared Angle as the Sugar Plum Fairy and her Cavalier.
-Watch with delight as they dance through classic NYC locales such as Gracie Mansion, Wollman Rink in Central Park and the New York Botanical Garden conservatory.
+Set in New York City in 1895, Dances Patrelle's Nutcracker stars New York City Ballet principals Jenifer Ringer and Jared Angle as the Sugar Plum Fairy and her Cavalier alongside young dance students from Ballet Academy East and elsewhere.
+Watch as they dance through classic NYC locales such as Gracie Mansion, Wollman Rink in Central Park and the New York Botanical Garden.

-Thursday, December 6-Saturday, December 22: various locations, dates, times and prices.
+Friday, December 13-Sunday, December 22, times vary.
 Visit the website for a complete schedule.

 New York Theatre Ballet – Midtown East